Skip to main content

 Official State Flag of Minnesota

-Minnesota's flag is royal blue with the state seal displayed in the center.
-Three dates are woven into a wreath surrounding the seal which represent the year of statehood (1858); the year Fort Snelling was established (1819); and the year the original flag was adopted(1893).
+Minnesota's previous flag was royal blue with the state seal displayed in the center.
+Three dates were woven into a wreath surrounding the seal which represent the year of statehood (1858); the year Fort Snelling was established (1819); and the year the original flag was adopted(1893).

 The nineteen stars arranged outside the wreath symbolize the fact that Minnesota was the 19th state to enter the Union after the original thirteen.
 The largest star represents the North Star and Minnesota.